- Live Versions: 10, 11

 - Operating System: All

-Live 10 and later supports the transfer of SysEx messages through Max for Live.
+Live 10 and 11 support the transfer of SysEx messages through Max for Live.

 Note: Max for Live is included in Live Suite or can be purchased as an add-on for Live Standard.